-Over the past few years, our divided Congress has been caught in a virtual standstill, with the government body passing only 31 laws in 2023, making the 118th Congress the least effective since the Great Depression.
+Over the past few years, our divided Congress has been caught in a virtual standstill, with just 2% of proposed legislation becoming law, the fewest in nearly three decades.
 As important issues remain unaddressed, state legislatures have taken on the task of leading the way on issues such as gun and LGBTQ+ rights and climate change.

 With so much legislative action happening at the state level, understanding how many legislatures are controlled by each party is integral for any organization in developing a public affairs strategy.